Support Amnesty International

 Barriers to Transition:

 Cost.
-The transition from IPv4 to IPv6 is compared to the cost of the Y2K work.
 It is a substantial investment which profit sensitive companies are inclined to put off.
-[AT&T: New Gen of the IP]
+[AT&T: New Gen of the IP] [NIST Economic Impact Assessment]

 Trained Staff: Hiring staff trained and experienced with IPv6.